This easy fudge recipe is the ultimate homemade fudge recipe.

 - Add mini marshmallows.

-- Substitute a few tablespoons of caramel sauce or dulce de leche in lieu of the sweetened condensed milk
+- Substitute a few tablespoons of caramel sauce or dulce de leche instead of the sweetened condensed milk.

 - Use a few tablespoons of coffee, orange, or almond-flavored liqueur such as Kahlua, Triple Sec, or Frangelico.

 - Add some peppermint extract to make peppermint chocolate fudge.

 - Substitute bourbon vanilla extract (also called vanilla bourbon extract) instead of the vanilla extract.

 These recipes make terrific homemade gifts for the holidays: